 All marriages (even the really great ones) inevitably go through at least one season where communication halts and the relationship feels doomed.
 During this period both parties inevitably wonder if it’s even worth it to keep trying.

 Like many young couples, that season came fairly early on in our marriage.
 We spent the better part of a really miserable year either squabbling bitterly over the most stupid stuff imaginable or giving each other the silent treatment over the same stupid stuff.
-Needless to say we were not living our best life.
-However at the end of that really awful year, we had worked through a horde of really thorny issues, our relationship was stronger and we were both better, happier people.
+Needless to say we were not “living our best life”.
+However at the end of that really awful year, we had worked through a horde of really thorny issues, our relationship was stronger and we were both better, happier, healthier people.

 Choose to be kind no matter how the other person responds-

 Kindness is a quality conspicuously missing in unhappy marriages.
 Too often we wait for the other person to be kind before we show kindness.
-This sort of willful pride and stubbornness never yields positive results.
+That sort of willful pride and stubbornness never yields anything healthy or good.
 In order for a healing process to begin, one person has to humble him or herself and commit to speaking kindly to—and doing thoughtful things for—the other person.
 Even if the other person acts like a jerk at first.
 Usually, the other person eventually responds in kind and the marriage gets a new beginning.

 Lay down your weapons-

 Each half of an unhappy couple has their own arsenal of verbal weapons they use to emotionally pummel their spouse.
 It might be calling the other person hurtful names or constantly reminding them of a past sin or bringing up a character flaw.
-Whatever it is, at the root of any arsenal is one of two things: either the sin of unforgiveness or pure meanness.
-Either way I advise immediate repentance.
+Whatever it is, at the root of any arsenal is one of two things: either the sin of unforgiveness or pure meanness. whatever the case may be, I advise immediate repentance.

 Nix the silent treatment-